Avaiga/taipy-doc/docs/knowledge_base/tips/dataiku/index.md

 )
 ```

-This scenario outlines a workscenario where Taipy manages the overall process,
+This scenario outlines a scenario where Taipy manages the overall process,
 including the initiation of Dataiku scenarios, with data nodes autonomously handling
 data exchanges with Dataiku.

 ## Execution: Bringing It All Together

 To execute the scenario, use Taipy's execution model.
 This initiates the configured
-workscenario, including autonomous data exchange with Dataiku and triggering the
+scenario, including autonomous data exchange with Dataiku and triggering the
 specified scenario:

 ```python